ampproject/amphtml/extensions/amp-samba-player/amp-samba-player.md

 ## Attributes

+**data-media-id**

+The SambaTech platform media ID.
+This is an 32-digit hexadecimal sequence that identifies media content.

 **data-project-id** (required)

 The SambaTech platform project ID.
 This is an 32-digit hexadecimal sequence used to identify the publisher's project.

-**data-media-id**

-The SambaTech platform media ID.
-This is an 32-digit hexadecimal sequence that identifies media content.

-**data-media-protocol**

-The SambaPlayer protocol.
-This is a 4-5 characters sequence which might be HTTP or HTTPS.

 **data-param-***